Mark-Cooper-Janssen-Vooles/dockerMASTERY/readme.md

 - Linux/macOS bash, sh, zsh, and Windows Docker Toolbox Quickstart Terminal use: $(pwd)

 Note, if you have spaces in your path, you'll usually need to quote the whole path in the docker command.

+***Persistent Data: Bind Mounting***
+- A bind mount is a map that maps the host file or directory to a container file or directory
+- Basically just two locations pointing to the same file(s)
+- Wont delete host files when you delete container.
+If theres a conflict between host file and container file, the host files will win and overwrite any in the container.
+- Can't use in Dockerfile, must be a container run
+- ... run -v /Users/Mark/stuff:/path/container (mac / linux) or ... run -v //c//Users/Mark/stuff:/path/container (windows)
+- ``docker container run -d --name nginx4 -p 80:80 -v $(pwd):/usr/share/nginx/html nginx`` => for the $(pwd) command to work, you need to be in the right file, aka the directory you want to copy accross. i.e. udemy-docker-mastery/dockerfile-sample-2.
+If you then add a file to this directory, and get into the BASH of the container you just made (ie.) ``docker container exec -it nginx4 bash`` and cd into usr/share/nginx/html and give it an ls -a, you can see your updates on your local reflect whats in the container!

+---

+Assignment:
+- Create a postgres container with named volume "psql-data" using version 9.6.1 (old)
+- use dockerhub to learn volume path and versions needed to run it
+- check logs, stop container (when startup logs finished)
+- create new postgres container with same named volume using 9.6.2
+- check logs to validate (should be less since its not making the named volume)

+Creating first container:
+``docker container run -d --name postgres1 -e POSTGRES_PASSWORD=password -v psql-data:/var/lib/postgresql/data postgres:9.6.1``
+Check logs:
+``docker container logs postgres1``
+Stop container:
+``docker container stop postgres1``
+Start 2nd container:
+``docker container run -d --name postgres2 -e POSTGRES_PASSWORD=password -v psql-data:/var/lib/postgresql/data postgres:9.6.2``
+Check logs:
+``docker container logs postgres2``